mmukhin/thepull/chapters/1-thepull.md

 Have you started coding already?
 Wait, wait, wait, wait!

-If I had one piece of advice for myself (or rather, a wish for more self-discipline) - it would be to stop coding, and define the business viability first.
+If I had one piece of advice for myself (or rather, a wish for more self-discipline) - it would be to stop coding, and define how the thing you're coding is going to make money.
+Then, try to validate that someone will actually pay you this money.
+I've been caught in the trap of "oh I'll figure out how to get someone to pay me after my product is done" - and its much much harder to do this later, because there's a chance you didn't build the right product that someone would pay you for.
+Or there's a chance the market is so competitive, you can't get your voice heard, so nobody buys your product.
+Try your damn hardest to get as close to hearing "here's my credit card number, I want this product tomorrow".
+In this case, code and don't stop coding, listen to your customer's feedback, and iterate, iterate, iterate.
+Then repeat the same sales process to get more customers.

 Who is going to buy from you, what outcome are they going to buy from you, and why?